zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

     vi app-protect-dos-ebpf.te
     ```

     b.
-Insert the following contents into the file created above:
+Insert the following contents into the file you have created:

     ```shell
     module app-protect-dos-ebpf 2.0;